Deng-GuiFeng/LPSGM/README.md

 ## Dataset Preparation

-To reproduce the complete training process, download the following datasets:
+To reproduce the complete training process, apply for and download the following datasets from their respective sources:

 ### Sleep Staging Datasets